 Saturated fats eliminate the fats stored in the liver.
 They also protect your liver from any damage caused by alcohol and other drugs and painkillers.
 Consumption of foods rich in saturated fats like coconut oil and butter help to reverse any damage caused in the liver.

+Most studies concluded that Saturated Fats and Heart diseases are not directly connected.
+Cutting out refined and excess carbs from the diet may aid in improving health and preventing heart diseases.
 So, it’s time to make the healthy swap by embracing saturated fats to witness miraculous improvement in your overall health.